Aspire Breeze 2 review

 - Insert the pod back into the battery housing (and revel in that amazing click!)

-- Adjust the airflow you want and return the mouthpiece
+- Adjust the airflow you want by turning the knurled ring, then return the mouthpiece

 - Wait about five minutes for the coil to saturate, then quickly press the fire button five times to turn on the device